-Joel attended the University of North Carolina at Chapel Hill and graduated in 1977 with an A.B. degree and from the University of North Carolina at Chapel Hill School of Law in 1979 with a J.D. degree.
-He has been self-employed since 1979 as a criminal, domestic, and personal injury attorney in Taylorsville.
-In addition, Joel is a certified mediator in Superior Court cases, receiving accreditation from the N.C.
-Dispute Resolution Commission in 1998, and is a certified arbitrator in District Court cases.
+After graduating from Alexander Central High School in 1972, Harbinson attended the University of North Carolina at Chapel Hill as a Broyhill Industries Scholar.
+Joel graduated from UNC in 1977 with an A.B. degree and from the University of North Carolina at Chapel Hill School of Law in 1979 with a J.D. degree.
+He has been self-employed since 1979 in a general civil and criminal trial practice in his hometown of Taylorsville.
+In addition, Joel is a certified mediator in Superior Court cases, receiving initial accreditation from the N.C.
+Dispute Resolution Commission in 1998.

-Joel is the former President of the 22nd Judicial District Bar Association (1987-1988, 1999-2000), the N.C.
+Joel is the former President of the 22nd Judicial District Bar Association (1987-1988, 1999-2000), and is a member of the N.C.
 Bar Association, the N.C.
 Advocates for Justice, and the Phi Delta Phi international legal fraternity.
-He has received an "AV Preeminent" rating from Martindale-Hubbell, giving him the highest possible ranking by his fellow attorneys and judges in both competence and ethics.
-He has also been recognized as one of the Outstanding Lawyers in America and is listed on the Bar Registry of Preeminent Lawyers.
+He has consistently received an "AV Preeminent" rating from Martindale-Hubbell, giving him the highest possible ranking by his fellow attorneys and judges in both competence and ethics.
+He is also listed in the Bar Registry of Preeminent Lawyers.

-On November 3, 1998, Joel was elected to the office of Board of County Commissioners of Alexander County (the first attorney ever to be elected county commissioner in the history of the county) where he has served as Chairman (1998-1999), (2001-2002), and Vice-Chairman (2000-2001).
-In his first term as a commissioner, Joel served on the Executive Board of the Western Piedmont Council of Governments and the Western North Carolina Local Government Caucus in the capacity as Chairman of the Boards and Commissions Subcommittee.
+On November 3, 1998, Joel was elected to the office of Board of County Commissioners of Alexander County (the first attorney ever to be elected county commissioner in the history of the county) where he served as Chairman (1998-1999), (2001-2002), and Vice-Chairman (2000-2001).
+In his first term as a commissioner, Joel served on the Executive Board of the Western Piedmont Council of Governments.
 Although he was an unsuccessful candidate for re-election in November, 2002, Joel was elected by the Alexander County Board of Commissioners on June 16, 2003 to serve the unexpired term of David Odom and served until the fall of 2004.

-During his term as a county commissioner from 1998 to 2002, Joel and his fellow commissioners were instrumental in bringing about the following progress in Alexander County:
+During his term as a county commissioner from 1998 to 2002, Harbinson and his fellow commissioners were instrumental in bringing about the following progress in Alexander County:

 - Converted the junior high schools to middle schools and moved the 9th grade to ACHS with the first major renovation to the high school in 30 years ($8.8 million);